 - What do you wish more from your partner?

-- What does your partner do for you to show you, love? (this is their attachment language)
+- What does your partner do for you to show you love? (this is their love language)

-These questions should help you uncover each other’s attachment language.
+These questions should help you uncover each other’s love language.

 Here is a useful check-in tool to use regularly.

 When you see each other, ask “how full is your love tank tonight,” and you both score it from 0 = empty to 10 = full.